Skip to main contentScroll Top

 pauline

 Hello, my partner and I are leaving for Southeast Asia at the end of November.
-We are landing in Bangkok, and we want to reach Burma by land and go through the Mae Soy border post.
-We are getting our visa for Burma before we leave.
-However, many people tell us that we absolutely have to book our guest houses before we leave because when we enter Burma they will ask us for an address in Burma.
+We're landing in Bangkok and plan to travel overland to Myanmar, crossing into the country at Mae Soy.
+We're getting our Myanmar visas before our trip.
+However, many people are telling us that we absolutely must book our guesthouses before we leave because they'll ask for a Myanmar address when we enter the country.
 Is this true?
-Also we are wondering if it is ok that we do not have an exit date from the territory?
-We are thinking of staying for about 20 days.
+We're also wondering if it's okay that we don't have an exit date from the country?
+We're planning to stay for about 20 days.

 Thank you in advance for your answer